 ED 500 Introduction to Graduate Education and Technology (1) (Students who did not take ED 500 (discipline specific section) as a master's student at JSU are required to take the course as part of their Ed.S. program.
 Required in the first semester of enrollment.)
-EFD 615 Leadership (3) EFD 632 Assessment (3) EFD 681 Problems in Education I (3) (To be taken toward the end of the program.)
-EFD 682 Problems in Education II (3) (Prerequisite: EFD 681) (Must be taken in the last semester of enrollment.)
-IL 564 Law and Ethics (3) SPE 500 Survey Course in Special Education (3) (Students who have not previously satisfied the special Education requirement at the undergraduate or graduate level must take SPE 500 and have 0 electives.)
+EFD 552 Diversity Issues in Education (3) EIM 610 Emerging Technology & Collaborative Tools (3) EFD 615 Leadership (3) EFD 620 Measurement and Evaluation (3) EFD 691 Advanced Research in Education I (3) (Prerequisites for ECE and EED majors: ECE/EED 631 and ECE/EED 642: for SPE majors: SPE 620 and SPE 624) EFD 692 Advanced Research in Education II (3) (Prerequisite: EFD 691) (Must be taken in the last semester of enrollment.)
+SPE 500 Survey Course in Special Education (3) (Students who have not previously satisfied the special Education requirement at the undergraduate or graduate level must take SPĒ 500.)